 Windows 2019 Long-Term Servicing Channel (LTSC) on VirtualBox

-The LTSC version of Windows 2019 Standard and Datacenter have both Desktop experience GUI and core installation.
+The LTSC version of Windows 2019 Standard and Datacenter have desktop experience GUI and core installation.
 Here I selected the Datacenter with the desktop experience.

 9. The installation steps are the same as the SAC server mentioned earlier.
 Select the correct version you want to test with the Desktop experience as mentioned

-10. You can leave the OS key; this will enable your evaluation period once the installation is completed.
+10. You can leave the OS key, enabling your evaluation period once the installation is completed.
 You need to set a new complex password for the Administrator account.
 You will land on the Windows 2019 server desktop, almost identical to Windows 2016 and 2012 R2 versions.

 Below is the first screen without VirtualBox guest additions.
-You can see the space between the console and Windows 2019 virtual machine desktop because no guest additions were installed hence the auto-size of the display not working.
+You can see the space between the console and Windows 2019 virtual machine desktop because no guest additions were installed hence the auto-size of the display is not working.

 11. Click on Devices and mount the guest additions as shown below.

-12. It will be as the DVD disk inside the VM.
+12. It will be the DVD inside the VM.
 Open it and execute the 64-bit version (even you can execute the normal one which will detect the OS and install the appropriate version).

 13. Click yes to install if the warning comes as not a trusted driver.

 14. Reboot the VM after completion.

 15. Once it is rebooted and logged in, you will see a better display, mouse integration and performance enhancement inside the VM.
 Also, the auto display re-size will work fine.

 Take a snapshot before you make any changes from this point.

 There you go, you have both versions of the Windows 2019 server (LTSC and SAC) on your Windows 10 desktop or laptop by using Oracle VirtualBox.
-Hope this guide is useful for the testing or demo lab setup at home/office.
+I hope this guide is useful for the testing or demo lab setup at home/office.